Yiju-Li/CV/README.md

 *To access my latest CV, please click this [link](https://yijuli.info/CV.pdf); To access all my publications, please click this [link](publications).*

+**I am currently in search of mentors and research groups specializing in two areas: (A) AI-related topics and (B) human biology, drugs, and other aspects related to human health.
+If you are interested in learning more about me or wish to connect further, please feel free to contact me at yil125@ucsd.edu.**

 ---

 *I'm a **[mathematics enthusiast](#a-mathematics-enthusiast)** with a **[background in engineering](#a-background-in-engineering)**, and my aspirations are set on becoming a **[scientist in the future](#a-future-scientist)**.*